sgrvinod/chess-transformers/README.md

 *Chess Transformers* contains code for training transformer models to play chess by learning from human games.

-This is in initial development and the public API may change at any time — maybe even thanks to [*you*](#contribute)!
+This is in initial development and the public API may change at any time.

 ## Contents